Williams Law Group, LLC

 Anyone in the state may report a concern of abuse or neglect to DCPP.
 New Jersey is a mandatory reporting state which means that anyone who has a reasonable concern that abuse or neglect is occurring, is mandated to report that to the Division.

 When DCPP begins an investigation, the agency sends a caseworker to the child’s home to speak with the minor and the members of the household.
 After that initial visit, the caseworker will then contact the relevant people in the child’s life who have additional information, including medical providers and teachers.
-The Division typically must complete their investigation and decide whether there was abuse or neglect within 60 days of the initial visit.
-However, the Division can request a 30-day extension if they are unable for any reason to complete their investigation within that time.

 Although DCPP is an admirable agency, it can be one of the most complicated to understand and to navigate.
 If you find yourself involved with DCPP, contact our lawyers in the area for legal assistance.
 After reviewing your file, we could make the determination of how to proceed and keep you informed every step of the way.